automeris-io/WebPlotDigitizer/README.md

     npm start

 At the moment, this is only an basic implementation.
 If you are familiar with electron app development, then feel free to contribute here.

+To build MacOS, Windows or Linux apps, make sure "electron-packager" is available:

+    npm install electron-packager -g

+On a Linux development machine, you will also need "wine" to build the Windows app.
+To build the apps, run:

+   cd electron
+   ./build-packages.sh

+This will create apps for Mac, Windows and Linux.

 Translations
 ------------